adamhgriffith-uofu/dualstack-virtualbox-k8s/README.md

 * The host directory `/<repo-location>/work` is mounted at `/vagrant_work` on each virtual machine.
 * When `master` is created it will create `/<repo-location>/work/join.sh`.
-* `/<repo-location>/work/join.sh` will be used by the workers to join the Kubernetes cluster automatically.
+* `/<repo-location>/work/join.sh` will be used by the worker nodes to join the Kubernetes cluster automatically.

 ## Teardown